Serotonin (novel): Plot

 The narrator, Florent-Claude Labrouste, is a depressed agricultural scientist who lives in a Parisian apartment block, the Tour Totem.
 He commutes to Normandy to help promote French cheese.
 Sympathetic to the plight of local farmers, he is powerless to help them retain their traditional methods:

 In short, what is taking place with French agriculture is a vast redundancy plan, but one that is secret and invisible, where people disappear one by one, on their plots of land, without ever being noticed.

 After watching a television documentary about people who choose to disappear from their life without telling anyone, Labrouste abruptly leaves his girlfriend, a young Japanese woman who is highly sexual but devoid of affection, quits his job under a false pretense and flees to a smoker's room in a chain hotel in another part of Paris.

-A sympathetic doctor prescribes him a large dose of a miracle antidepressant, Capotrix, to remedy his low levels of serotonin.
+A sympathetic doctor prescribes him a large dose of a miracle antidepressant, Captorix, to remedy his low levels of serotonin.
 Although the drug dulls his sex drive, Labrouste returns to Normandy with the intention to relive happier days he spent there with his past lovers.
 He soon visits an old college friend, Aymeric d'Harcourt-Olonde, an aristocratic farmer whose recent financial failures have left him divorced and suicidal.
 Taking up residence in a holiday cabin owned by Aymeric, Labrouste becomes a skilled marksman training with Aymeric's expansive firearm collection.
 He confronts a pedophile living in another one of the holiday cabins, but passively lets him flee.
 Shortly after, Aymeric and other struggling farmers fulfill their plan to stop the importation of cheap foreign milk by establishing an armed blockade.
 Upon the arrival of riot police, Aymeric commits suicide, sparking a firefight that leaves ten men dead.

 Later on, Labrouste, having kept one of Aymeric's target-shooting rifles for himself, begins stalking one of his past girlfriends, Camille, who has since had a son by another man and is raising him alone.
 Establishing a sniper's nest in an empty hotel overlooking her isolated house, he comes close to killing her son in order to eventually return to being "the man" in her life.
 However, he finds himself unable to kill the child.
 Finally, Labrouste moves back to Paris, contemplating committing suicide by jumping out of a window.